drackzin7765/gmi2x-client/README.md

-# cuocx
+# gmi2x-client
-[CUOCX] A client extension for COD UO 1.51
+[GMI2X-CLIENT] A client extension for COD UO 1.51
 - I was bored so I made this :D

 A client extension for [CoDUO](https://en.wikipedia.org/wiki/Call_of_Duty:_United_Offensive)